-6. In accordance with Article 17 of the EIB Statute, the EIB shall require that all its expenses relating to the EFSI are met by the beneficiaries of the financing and investment operations.
-Without prejudice to the second and third subparagraphs of this paragraph, no administrative expenditure or any other fees of the EIB for its financing and investment operations covered by this Regulation shall be met by the general budget of the Union.
+5. In accordance with Article 17 of the EIB Statute, the EIB shall require that all its expenses related to the EFSI are met by the beneficiaries of the financing and investment operations.
+Without prejudice to the second and third subparagraphs of this paragraph, no administrative expenditure or any other fees of the EIB for financing and investment operations carried out by the EIB pursuant to this Regulation shall be met by the general budget of the Union.

-The EIB may use the EU guarantee within a cumulated maximum limit corresponding to 1% of the total outstanding EU guarantee obligations to cover expenses that would have been met by beneficiaries of the financing and investment operations but which have not been recovered as of the event of default.
+The EIB may use the EU guarantee within a cumulated maximum limit corresponding to 1% of the total outstanding EU guarantee obligations to cover expenses that would have been met by beneficiaries of the financing and investment operations but which have not been recovered as of default.